-They were Australia's golden couple and with 46 years of marriage under their belts, Bert, who tragically died in October aged 83, and Patti Newton, 77, proved to be more in love every day.
+They were Australia's golden couple and with 46 years of marriage under their belts, Bert, who tragically died in October 2021 aged 83, and wife Patti Newton proved to be more in love every day.

 Bert first met the then Patti McGrath when the two of them were radio child stars and then moved on to work together at Channel Seven.